Connect file storage to a cloud server in another pool

 -

-Enter service IPs or leave the last addresses from the subnet assigned by default.
+Enter a service IP address or leave the last addresses from the subnet assigned by default.
 Do not assign these addresses to your devices to avoid disrupting the network.

 -